Service voucher

+Operations

 Vouchers are sold to people who want to use the service.
 The price is subsidised, so that on the one hand the service is affordable - and for instance can compete with informal (illegal) work - and on the other provides decent condition working for the employees (including social insurance cover, holiday pay etc.).

 An example of this kind of subsidy regime can be found in Belgium, where service vouchers for house cleaning, laundry, ironing, sewing, cooking, running errands, and transport for people with reduced mobility are sold to people who require these services.
 Each person residing in Belgium with a National Register Number is entitled to a quota of 500 service vouchers a year, with the first 400 service vouchers sold at a rate of 9 EUR each, and remaining 100 service vouchers sold at a rate of 10 EUR.
 In addition, each household has a quota of maximum 1000 service vouchers, with exceptions given to single parents and people with disabilities, who may be entitled to 2000 service vouchers, depending on the circumstances.
 Mothers with their own business who have just given birth are also entitled to 105 extra service vouchers.

 This initiative was made in order to combat the black market and has resulted in the creation of many jobs.
 This subsidy scheme allows for domestic workers to be declared and benefit from a legal salary, health insurance, paid holidays, and a pension; benefits that were not all possible when working on the black market.
 For each service voucher, the company employing a domestic servant receives the amount of 23.02 EUR, paid by both the customer and the state.
 In addition, tax breaks are also given to the first 163 service vouchers purchased yearly, creating another incentive to purchase these services.
 Similar systems exists in France and in Sweden.